Creating a Legal Front Door: Intake and Triage as the New "Must-Have"

 [reading time]

 In-house legal teams can no longer deny the opportunity that intake and triage presents in positioning in-house lawyers as valuable assets to the company.
 The role itself is evolving, meaning that in-house teams need to optimize their operating models to stay on top of emerging challenges.
 We have seen with the pandemic that new challenges can quickly arise, and it is the responsibility of in-house legal teams to respond accordingly.
-Automation and self-service capabilities are necessary tools that every in-house lawyer should utilize to transform their intake and triage processes and improve the access, value and speed of their services.
+In house legal software with automation & self-service capabilities are necessary tools that every in-house lawyer should utilize to transform their intake and triage processes and improve the access, value and speed of their services.

 With 87% of legal requests continuously pouring in from emails, and the rest coming from phone calls and face-to-face conversations, these unstructured methods of legal request collection can create communication gaps.
 This creates difficulties in progressing legal requests and causes many requests to be ignored.
 Business users awaiting status updates on their legal requests also have no visibility over the status of their requests, creating a significant bottleneck in internal and customer-facing business processes involving other departments.
 This often leads to an elevated risk of missed deadlines, lost opportunities, reputational damage and lower profitability.
 Legal teams must rise to the occasion to solve these issues and prevent further issues from arising.